kubernetes/community/contributors/guide/issue-triage.md

 | [comments-desc](https://github.com/kubernetes/kubernetes/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc)   | busiest untriaged issues, sorted by # of comments  |
 | [comments-asc](https://github.com/kubernetes/kubernetes/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-asc)   | Issues that need more attention, based on # of comments  |

-We suggest clicking different labels and inputting different searches to get familiar with them.
-But you can also dive right into the issues list.
-Start with the oldest issues and/or pull requests first.
+We suggest preparing your triage by filtering out the oldest, unlabelled issues and/or pull requests first.

 ### Permissions and the Bot
 Opening new issues, and leaving comments on other people's issues, are both usually possible.
 However, permission to assign specific labels (e.g. `triaged`), change milestones, or close other contributors' issues is only granted to the author of an issue, assignees and component organization members.
 For this reason, we use a bot to manage labelling and triaging.
 The bot has a set of [commands and permissions](https://go.k8s.io/bot-commands).